 The value for this macro can be, for example, the following string:

 3, 8, 12, 5

-Note that such thing cannot be produced using parameters.
+Note that the variable list of values cannot be produced using SQL parameters.